 This was all BEFORE registering the device and downloading drivers and software from Focusrite’s website.
 This gave the required in/out routing to handle the eight analog inputs with stereo output directed to both headphones and line outputs 1 and 2, standard for connecting studio monitors.

 Adding the Focusrite Control app gives you extensive control over your 18i20, but chances are that any configuration changes you need to make will be within your DAW software, particularly if you’re upgrading from a 2-in/2-out interface.

 As well as registering your 18i20 and downloading drivers and Focusrite Control, your purchase includes a nice bundle of very useful software.
-See the review of the Focusrite 2i2 on this website for more information about the software bundle, which includes a 16-track version of Pro Tools.
+See our review of the Focusrite 2i2 for more information about the software bundle, which includes a 16-track version of Pro Tools.

 Preparing your 18i20 for use with your DAW usually requires some setup in the DAW software itself.
 Refer to the documentation provided with your DAW for the changes necessary.
 Given Focusrite’s profile in the home recording market, there is plenty of online help available.